 - The Balkans (coastal Slovenia, coastal Croatia, Bosnia, Montenegro, southern Serbia, Northern Macedonia, Albania, Bulgaria)

-What Time of Year is Leishmania a Risk?
+What Time of Year is Leishmaniasis a Risk?

-For Leishmania to be a risk, sandflies need to be present, which doesn’t occur year round.
+For Leishmaniasis to be a risk, sandflies need to be present, which doesn’t occur year round.
 In southern Europe, the risk period is from May to September.
-If there has been a warm summer, the period may extent into October.
+If there has been a warm summer, the period may extend into October.
 Take note of whether sandflies are around, during their active period from sunset to sunrise.

-There are a number of options available to protect your dog from Leishmania.
+There are a number of options available for the prevention of Leishmaniasis in your dog.
 The main way you can protect your dog is by keeping them inside from dusk to dawn, the period of day when sandflies are active.
 In particular, avoid wooded and garden areas from dusk where you notice sandflies are present.

 Your dog should also sleep inside, not outside.
 Plus, netting should be present on doors or windows left open, or else they should be shut, to prevent sandflies from coming inside.